 Communication is one of WillowTree’s core values.
 We attempt to evaluate candidates’ communication skills during our interview process by emulating “real-world” situations tailored to the role.
 For example, Product Strategy and Design candidates present their work to a room of people from multiple disciplines, including our business development and executive leadership teams.
 While the content of their presentations will never be overlooked, I often find candidates’ delivery, presentation, and presence are just as important.

-1) They own and organize the time.
 Be cognizant of the allotted time frame and organize your presentation to fit.
 Plan to include time for a brief and relevant introduction, discussion around your key points, and follow-up questions at the end.

-2) They’re aware of their body language.
 Nonverbal communication can help you connect with your audience and promote trust and engagement.
 Strong presenters own the room, carrying themselves with poise and conviction.
 Assess the space, and if possible, stand up.
 Focus on the audience, moving towards them, rather than your slides on important points.
 Treat it like a presentation rather than a “real-estate” tour where you stand back and show them around your slideshow.

 Other ways to connect with your audience: